loveencounterflow/jsonick/README.md

 > quoted user-defined name that contains a space, a comma or a fancy accented letter can lead to edge cases
 > that must be considered for each output anew?

-## Sigil
+## CDE-TNVX

-* Sigil is a standard and a software to facilitate inter-process communication and command line option handling by relying on JSON for inputs and outputs.
+* CDE-TNVX is a standard and a software to facilitate inter-process communication and command line option handling by relying on JSON for inputs and outputs.

 ### Naming the Parts

-The **command name** will frequently be a short-ish US-ASCII string; Sigil has nothing to say about this except perhaps that in this context, as well as with parameter names, hyphens are commonly preferred over underscores (or camelCase).
+The **command name** will frequently be a short-ish US-ASCII string; CDE-TNVX has nothing to say about this except perhaps that in this context, as well as with parameter names, hyphens are commonly preferred over underscores (or camelCase).